officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 ### Configurations
 #### Spark Configurations
 All possible [Spark configurations](https://spark.apache.org/docs/3.5.3/configuration.html) can be set here.
-Remember you have similar Spark configurations in individual Job also.
-Any configuration set here will override the Job specific configuration.
+Remember, you have similar Spark configurations in individual Jobs such as [daily-sales-report-job's application](../spark-batch-daily-sales-report-job/src/main/resources/config/application.yml) and [logs-analysis-job's application](../spark-stream-logs-analysis-job/src/main/resources/config/application.yml) also.
+Any configuration set here will override that Job's yml configurations.
 ```yaml
 #---------- Spark configurations common to all Jobs -------------------------
 spark: